• Skip to main content

 Cold-process soap making can be a fun activity and homemade soap helps ensure that you know exactly what is in your soap!
 With Cold-Process Soap Making you mix up everything, and the chemical reaction of the lye heats up the mixture and “magically” makes soap.
 I hope these soap making tips and this cold process soap recipe helps you make your own homemade natural soaps.
 Have fun and fall in love with the process of making your own soap!

-Guest post by Deborah Niemann, author of “Homegrown & Handmade: A Practical Guide to More Self-Reliant Living.”
-Homegrown and Handmade shows how making things from scratch and growing at least some of your own food can help you eliminate artificial ingredients from your diet, reduce your carbon footprint, and create a more authentic life.
+This guest post is from Deborah Niemann, author of thriftyhomesteader.com and “Homegrown & Handmade: A Practical Guide to More Self-Reliant Living.”
+The Homegrown and Handmade book (affiliate link) shows how making things from scratch and growing at least some of your own food can help you eliminate artificial ingredients from your diet, reduce your carbon footprint, and create a more authentic life.
 Whether your goal is increasing your self-reliance or becoming a full-fledged homesteader, it’s packed with answers and solutions.

 How to Make Homemade Bar Soap Using the Cold-Process Soap Making Method